pythonanywhere/help_pages/articles/CustomDomains.md

 created a TXT record for `www.yourdomain.com` with a value of `"3|welcome"` -- you'll need to delete that, as a domain can't have both a TXT record and a CNAME.

+See [here](/pages/DNSPrimer) for more information about how DNS works.

 ## Notes for specific DNS providers